-Within a terminal in "root" administrator mode:
+Within a terminal in "root" administrator mode (chap.3.8.3):

+'''

-dd if=debian-xx.iso of=/dev/sdb bs=4M && sync
+dd if=debian-xx.iso of=/dev/sdb bs=4M status=progress; sync

+'''

 The transfer duration on the USB key is obviously depending on the size of the ISO and on the transfer rate of your USB port.
 This operation usually lasts from 10 to 15 minutes without any sign of activity within the terminal window.
-Once the transfer is completed, the control will be given back to you, that is a new command prompt line will be displayed in the terminal.
+Once the transfer is completed, the control will be given back to you, that is a new command line prompt will be displayed in the terminal.